If you ever had a chance to fix a meeting with someone, you probably know it’s not easy as it sounds.

 There is no guarantee that clients would show up to the meeting just because you fixed an appointment with them.
 That’s why your tool of choice should have the ability to send automated email and text reminders to all invitees an hour or so before the event.
 And keep attendees engaged with follow-ups after the meeting.

-How to Pick the Right Tool for You?
+How To Pick the Right Tool for You?

-Advanced Meeting Schedulers offer an extensive array of scheduling features, including meeting types, booking page, rule-based availability, auto-reminders and follow-ups, payment options, AI assistance, and integration with calendars, CRMs, and other productivity tools.
+Advanced Meeting Schedulers offer an extensive array of scheduling features, including meeting types, booking pages, rule-based availability, auto-reminders and follow-ups, payment options, AI assistance, and integration with calendars, CRMs, and other productivity tools.
 Ideal for sales reps, or customer support professionals to tackle client meetings of all forms and sizes.

 Basic Meeting Schedulers, while not as feature-rich as the above tools, give you the ability to book meetings with simple features like availability polls and shareable event pages.
 Great for organizing meets within small teams.

-Best Tools With Advanced Features
+Best Meeting Scheduler Tools With Advanced Features

 1. Calendly (Web, Android, iOS)